 What is Meditation?

 Through meditation we can experience a quality or state of being called ‘pure presence’.
-A quality to experience like joy or pain.
-A state of being the is available for everybody to feel calm steady and alert.
+A state of being to experience like Joy or Pain; Happy or sad; Hot or Cold; Chaos or Calm.
+A state of being that is available for everybody to feel calm steady and alert.

-It sounds so simple but in fact it’s really difficult!
-I regularly getting sucked into a web of nonsense and thought tangents which get in the way of present awareness.
-But that’s why I keep practicing because the more I use my mind in this way the stronger and more flexible it becomes.
-Just like the muscles in my body.
+I regularly get sucked into a web of nonsense and thought tangents which get in the way of present watching and awareness.
+But that’s why I keep practicing because the more I use my mind in this way the stronger and more flexible it becomes – just like the muscles in my body.

-But unlike exercising muscles, the benefits of meditation are often not immediately felt or understood.
-This can make it difficult to justify the effort and practice – but is also the very reason why we need to keep trying.
+And unlike exercising muscles, the benefits of meditation are often not immediately felt or understood which can make it difficult to justify the effort and practice – But is also the very reason why we need to keep trying.

-It takes a lot of practice but in time you’ll experience more and more benefits and it may well become the most delicious refreshment of your day.
+It takes a lot of practice but in time it becomes easier and you’ll experience more and more benefits and it may well become the most delicious refreshment of your day.

 Successful people Meditate!
 People who achieve their goals, satisfy their dreams and cope well with lifes ups and downs.

-People who do yoga or mindfulness practices that see the bigger picture and recognise the relevance of practicing being aware in the present moment.
+People who do yoga or mindfulness practices.
+People that see the bigger picture and the benefits of being more present.

-People who feel connected to each other and all living things and promote respect to all life including our planet our space and beyond.
+People who respect humanity and feel connected to each other and all living things and promote respect to all life including our planet our space and beyond.